 Dominance Hierarchies Reduce Violence

-Since violence is dangerous for each single individual of a specie and can also be counterproductive for the group, humans evolved dominance hierarchies.
+Since violence is dangerous for each single individual of a species and can also be counterproductive for the group, humans evolved dominance hierarchies.

 Steven Pinker says that dominance hierarchies are based on who would win a fight.